Skip to Content

 Yet, encounters between tourists and these dangerous ocean predators still happen.
 Every year, news reports surface concerning shark attacks.
 And it appears that shark attacks are making more news nowadays than ever.

-Studies indicate that they have practically doubled over the past 20 years.
+Studies indicate that they have practically doubled in the last 20 years.
 However, the increase is probably a result of coastal development.

-Additionally, more people entering the water correlates with an increase in shark populations.
-Hence, there is a higher chance of coming into contact with a shark.
+Additionally, more people swimming correlates with an increase in shark populations.
+Hence, there is a higher chance of being near a shark.

 As you get further south, attacks and sightings do rise a little.
 It is a result of warmer water and greater shark-feeding sources.

 Virginia is home to several different breeds of sharks.
-More than ten different shark species exist here.
-Off the shore of Virginia Beach, you can regularly see these sharks:
+Several different shark species exist here.
+Off the shore of Virginia Beach, you can often see these sharks:

 sandbar shark

-Sandbar sharks go by a variety of names, Brown sharks and thick-skinned sharks are commonly found among this species.
+Sandbar sharks go by a variety of names, including thick-skinned sharks and brown sharks.

 It is one of the largest sharks that regularly visit the beaches in Virginia.
 Sandbar sharks belong to the group of the world’s biggest coastal sharks.
-They can grow to be 8.2 feet long as adults.
-Moreover, females are significantly larger than males.
+At maturity, they can be 8.2 feet long, with females being larger than males.

 These huge sharks have numerous names, including smooth dogfish, smoothhounds, smooth dogs, and dusky smooth dogfish.